-A 2-credit advanced internship course for baccalaureate students with a focus on the internship experience and on helping students plan their careers and market themselves professionally.
-A total of 12 weeks and 78 hours at the worksite, and 12 hours on campus in the classroom.

-Prerequisite(s): Approval from the Career and Internship Center and participation in mandatory preparation process in the semester prior to the class/work experience.
+A 2 credit advanced internship course for baccalaureate students with a focus on the internship experience and on helping students plan their careers, market themselves professionally and successfully transition from school to work.
+A minimum of 12 weeks and 78 hours at the internship site and 12 hours on campus in the classroom.
+Prerequisite (s): Approval from the Career and Internship Center and participation in mandatory preparation process in the semester prior to the class/work experience.